Jack Ferguson Award

 The “Fergie” is presented annually to the player selected first overall in the Ontario Hockey League Priority Selection.
 The award recognizes the dedication and contributions made by Jack Ferguson during his 25 year association with the Ontario Hockey League, first as a scout with the Ottawa 67’s and followed by his appointment as head of the OHL’s Central Scouting Bureau in 1981 as its Director of Central Scouting.

-On Friday April 8, the Ontario Hockey League in association with the Guelph Storm Hockey Club announced that 15-year-old defenceman Ryan Merkley of the Greater Toronto Hockey League’s Toronto Jr. Canadiens will be the first overall pick in the 2016 OHL Priority Selection.
+On Friday April 7, the Ontario Hockey League in association with the Barrie Colts Hockey Club announced that 15-year-old forward Ryan Suzuki of the ALLIANCE’s London Jr. Knights is the first overall pick in the 2017 OHL Priority Selection.

-“I am extremely excited and honoured to be chosen first overall in this year’s OHL Priority Selection,” Merkley said.
-“It’s an unbelievable feeling.
-I want to thank the Guelph Storm ownership, management team and scouting staff for showing their confidence in me.
-I cannot wait to meet my new teammates and begin working towards building a championship team here in Guelph.”
+“I am extremely excited and honoured to be chosen first overall in this year’s OHL Priority Selection,” Suzuki said.
+“It’s an amazing feeling.
+I want to thank the Barrie Colts ownership, management team and scouting staff for having confidence in me.
+I’m looking forward to meeting my new teammates and being part of a championship team here in Barrie.
+And it will be fun playing against my brother and the Attack this year”, he added.

 Former winners of the Jack Ferguson Award Include: